andstatus/game2048/README.md

 ### Features of "2048 Open Fun Game" that are not present in the original game

 * Unlimited and animated Undo and Redo.
 * Bookmarks at the interesting game positions.
+Return to a bookmark and play again from that place.
 * Move number and game duration shown.
 The time starts when you make a move.
   It stops when you tap Undo or Pause button.
 * "Watch" mode.
-Auto replay current game forward and backwards with any speed, stop at any position.
+Auto replay current game forward and backwards at any speed, stop at any position.
   Switch to "Play" mode from that place and continue playing, overriding history.
-* The Latest games with all their moves and scores are stored in a history and can be replayed.
+* The Latest games with all their moves, bookmarks and scores are stored in a history and can be watched.
+  Or you can play them again.
-* Game menu allows you to delete current game from history, to restart a game or to restore existing game from a list.
+* Game menu allows you to delete current game from history, to restart a game ("Try again") or to restore existing game from a list.
-* When you tap "Restart" button or restore existing game, current game is automatically saved to the history, so you can review or continue to play it later.
+* When you tap "Try again" button or restore existing game, current game is automatically saved to the history, so you can review or continue to play it later.
-* Share a game as a file, so it can be loaded and replayed on any other device.
+* Share a game as a file, so it can be loaded, watched and even played on any other device.

 <p>
 <img title="Main screen of Game2048 app" src="game2048-android/src/main/play/listings/en-US/graphics/phone-screenshots/1.png" height="400" />